NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Gancanagh.md

 attacks:
   - name: ""

-  - name: "Melee"
+  - name: "**Melee** `pf2:1` Silver Rapier"
-    desc: "`pf2:1` Silver Rapier +13 (deadly d10, disarm, finesse, holy, magical)\n__Damage__  1d6 + 7 piercing"
+    desc: "+13 (deadly d10, disarm, finesse, holy, magical)\n__Damage__  1d6 + 7 piercing"

   - name: "Divine Innate Spells"
     desc: "DC 23, attack +15; __4th __  _[[Spells/Suggestion|Suggestion]]_; __3rd __  _[[Spells/Heroism|Heroism]]_; __2nd __  _[[Spells/Heal|Heal]]_, _[[Spells/Sure Footing|Sure Footing]]_; __1st __  _[[Spells/Charm|Charm (At Will)]]_\n__Constant__  __(5th)__ _[[Spells/Truespeech|Truespeech]]_"

   - name: "[[Bestiary Ability Glossary/Change Shape|Change Shape]]"
     desc: "`pf2:1` (concentrate,divine,polymorph) The gancanagh can take on the appearance of any Small or Medium humanoid.
-This doesn't change their Speed or their attack and damage bonuses with their Strikes but might change the damage type their Strikes deal (typically to bludgeoning).\n\n* * *\n"
+This doesn't change their Speed or their attack and damage bonuses with their Strikes but might change the damage type their Strikes deal (typically to bludgeoning).\n* * *\n\nThe monster changes its shape indefinitely.
+It can use this action again to return to its natural shape or adopt a new shape.
+Unless otherwise noted, a monster cannot use Change Shape to appear as a specific individual.
+Using Change Shape counts as creating a disguise for the [[Actions/Impersonate|Impersonate]] use of Deception.
+The monster's transformation automatically defeats Perception DCs to determine whether the creature is a member of the ancestry or creature type into which it transformed, and it gains a +4 status bonus to its Deception DC to prevent others from seeing through its disguise.
+Change Shape abilities specify what shapes the monster can adopt.
+The monster doesn't gain any special abilities of the new shape, only its physical form.
+For example, in each shape, it replaces its normal Speeds and Strikes, and might potentially change its senses or size.
+Any changes are listed in its stat block."

   - name: "Invigorating Passion"
     desc: "`pf2:2` (divine,emotion,mental) The gancanagh embraces or kisses a willing creature adjacent to them, infusing that creature with their invigorating passion.
 For 10 minutes, the creature gains a +1 status bonus to attack rolls and 10 temporary Hit Points.
 After that time, the target becomes [[Conditions/Fatigued|Fatigued]] for 10 minutes unless it succeeds at a DC 21 Fortitude check save.\n\n[[Bestiary Effects/Effect_ Invigorating Passion|Effect: Invigorating Passion]]"